 New Channel Strategy + Product Value Proposition

-Brian Ardinger: Well, that’s a great point, and it’s probably one of the things that you see often startups like take that hyper growth, exponential growth in that, and a lot of that growth seems to be focused on the fact that they really understood or were quickly able to find that direct relationship with a customer.
-So talk a bit about how direct selling in that particular model really changed the game for you and for the industry.
+Brian Ardinger: Well, that’s a great point, and it’s probably one of the things that you see often startups like take that hyper growth, exponential growth in that, and a lot of that growth seems to focus on the fact that they really understood or were quickly able to find that direct relationship with a customer.
+So talk a bit about how direct selling in that particular model changes the game for you and for the industry.

 Lori Bush: In whatever consumer business you’re in and marketing role you’re in.
 We always say you have the customer at the heart of the business, but when I think about it so often, even the titles we have within a company or corporation are related more to the product, their product managers, brand managers, category managers.

 And in direct selling, it’s the one channel I learned, making the transition out of the more traditional consumer packaged goods marketing models into direct selling.
 It’s the one model where the customer is truly at the epicenter of every decision you make, and you start with the customer, and then recognize that the products themselves are tools of engagement to create the relationship, to acquire the customers and start a conversation, and emotionally connect.
 And be able to really create a relationship, not just to the product, but to the seller.